ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

 ## Testing locally (for developers)

-If you are working in collaboration with a contractor and he needs to test the DGT-Connector UI and workflow locally, this can be done without the need to access the webservice by using the tmgmt_poetry_mock module.
+If you are working in collaboration with a contractor and he needs to test locally the DGT-Connector UI and the workflow, this can be done without the need to access the webservice by using the tmgmt_poetry_mock module.

  Contractors : see [the mock readme] (tmgmt_poetry_mock/README.md) for more information on testing with the mock.

-## Testing inhouse (for webmasters)
+## Testing in-house (for webmasters)
 When the DGT-Connector will be properly enabled and configured in your playground environment, CEM will ask you to perform few tests monitored by DGT.

 Go to next section ([Usage](#usage)) on how to complete your test.

 When your test are successful, please inform CEM team.
-CEM team will request the deployment of the DGT-Connector in you production environment.
+CEM team will request the deployment of the DGT-Connector in your production environment.

 [Go to top](#table-of-content)